 This Spicy Peanut Chickpea Bowls post is sponsored by USA Pulses & Pulse Canada.
 As a proud pulse partner, I’ll be sharing a series of 8 healthy and simple recipes featuring chickpeas, dry peas, lentils, and beans this year.
-(Bookmark the series index for easy access to this and all future recipes created in partnership with North American Pulses!)

 I never know exactly how, when, or why my Thai food cravings will strike, only that they’ll undoubtedly be back.
 This is true even after so many failed attempts at takeout.
 Scouring online menus, waiting the full hour (why is it always an hour?), finally getting home with my peanut-sauced prizes, and finally (finally) having a taste.
 A taste of pure, unadulterated...underwhelm.